Oichkatzelesfrettschen/otroff/README.md

 or GitHub-specific purposes.
 Everything in the immediate subdirectories has been left untouched from their extraction.
 The file timestamps date are back to October 25th, 1978.
+This repository is a work in progress to reproduce the original MINIX simplicity on modern 32-bit and 64-bit ARM and x86/x86_64 hardware using C++23.

 Building
 --------